 What are Arrupe Immersions?

-The Immersion Process.
+The Immersion Process

-The pre-immersion meeting is intended for team building and reflection on themes that will be deepened through the immersion itself.
-Immersion participants commit to attending all team meetings and the pre-immersion general meeting.
-These are opportunities for your team to reflect, share and get to know one another, to learn more about the community you will be visiting and the current issues facing that community and to pass on details on trip preparation, travel, etc.
+The pre-immersion meeting is intended for team building and reflection covering themes that will be deepened through the immersion itself.
+The rest of the meetings are opportunities for your team to reflect, share and get to know one another, learn more about the community you will be visiting and the current issues facing that community, and the best ways to prepare for the immersion, e.g trip preparation, travel, forms, etc.

 While the immersion has ended, the full experience is a journey that is never truly over.
-More than an end goal, we believe that the immersion itself is a starting point for ongoing reflective and critical engagement of the realities of our local and global community.
-For this reason, participants commit to assisting to the post-immersion general meeting, as well as meeting at least 2 times upon return from the trip to continue processing, sharing stories, and determining next steps toward integrating the immersion experience into life at USF and beyond.
+More than an end goal, we believe that the immersion itself is a starting point for ongoing reflection and critical engagement.
+For this reason, participants commit to assisting to the post-immersion meeting and, two subsequent meetings upon return.
+These allow the continued critical engagement, experience sharing, and determining the next steps towards integrating the immersion experience into life at USF and beyond.

 Who was Arrupe?

 Pedro Arrupe, S.J., was the 28th Superior General of the Society of Jesus, serving from 1965 – 1983.
 Fr.
 Arrupe was a man of great spiritual depth with a profound commitment to justice that permeated the work of the Jesuits.
 On February 5, 1991, Fr.
 Arrupe passed away but he left a legacy of ministry and leadership grounded in Christian faith that seeks to do justice.
-He hoped that every student at a Jesuit University around the world would have an experience that was different from what they knew as individuals.
+He hoped that every student at a Jesuit University around the world, would have an experience that was different from what they knew as individuals.